Taiping Sky Bridge

 The Taiping Sky Bridge (太平雲梯 (太平云梯, Tàipíng Yúntī)) is a suspension bridge in Meishan Township, Chiayi County, Taiwan.
 It is the longest suspension bridge in Taiwan.

 History

 The bridge was inaugurated on 20 August 2017 in a ceremony attended by Chiayi Magistrate Helen Chang.
-It then opened on 23 September 2017.
+It then opened on 23 September that year.

 Architecture

 The bridge spans over a length of 281 meters with a height of about 1,000 meters above sea level.
 The bridge is decorated with lamps which are lighted up differently every evening following the colors of the rainbow.